thisdougb/thisdougb.github.io/_drafts/How-To-Choose-DevOps-Tooling.md

 layout: post
 title: How To Choose DevOps Tooling
 permalink: /ansible/how-to-choose-devops-tooling
-tags: ansible,role,roles,playbook,play,devops,engineering
+tags: ansible,puppet,terraform,cto,devops,engineering
 ---

 (State the surface problem, terraform v ansible)

-(Identify the real problem, not discipline to choose tools on merit)
+(Identify the real problem, no discipline to choose tools on merit)

 (Why this matters)